backbone-paginator/backbone.paginator/README.rst

 * No surprising behavior

-  Backbone.PageableCollection performs internal state sanity checks at appropriate times, so it is next to impossibe to get into a weird state.
+  ``Backbone.PageableCollection`` performs internal state sanity checks at appropriate times, so it is next to impossible to get into a weird state.

 * Light-weight